 You have to take care with pay-per-click advertising, however, as your budget can quickly run out of control.
 The trick is to create a great landing page (the page where visitors end up after clicking your ad).
 The more convincing your landing page is the greater the chance is that visitors will buy your products.
 Something called ROI (Return On Investment) is important here.
 This is how much you've spent on advertising to get a sale.
 So if 100 people click on your ad and you've bid 20 cents per click then you've spent twenty dollars in advertising.
 If your product costs 30 dollars then your ROI is 10 dollars.
 Get your landing page wrong, though, and you might need 200 visitors to make a sale, making a total outlay of 40 dollars - a 10 dollar loss!

 It's well worth reading up on pay-per-click advertising before you spend any money.
-A good place to start is the well-known and respected SitePoint Forums.
-The Internet Marketing section is here:

 In the next part, we'll take a look at sitemaps.